 Pearl Harbor - 2001

-This is certainly the most popular Pearl Harbor movie.
-Ben Affleck, Josh Hartnett and Kate Beckinsale star in the famous love triangle story.
 Directed by Michael Bay, the film became a blockbuster that had massive success at the box office.
-It is a not historically accurate movie but it also doesn't intend to be so.
-It just aims to follow the story of two best friends who became pilots and were sent to different areas during WWII (one to Europe and one to Hawaii) and how both fell in love with the same woman.
-This is a classic and basic war and romance movie.
+It is a not historically accurate movie but it also doesn’t intend to be so.
+Josh Hartnett, Ben Affleck, and Kate Beckinsale star in the love triangle story.
+It follows the story of two best friends who became pilots and were sent to different areas during WWII, one to Europe and one to Hawaii, and how both fell in love with the same woman.

 Midway - 2019

-A few years ago, Hollywood aimed again to produce a War Film following the events of the Attack on Pearl Harbor.
-Concretely, the Battle of Midway, an event little depicted in Hollywood.
-This battle took place months later after the disaster of Pearl Harbor and became a turning point in WWII.
-This was a decisive battle where the Americans weakened the Japanese army by sinking 4 aircraft carriers.
+‘Midway’, unsurprisingly, tells the story of the Battle of Midway, an event little depicted in Hollywood.
+This battle took place months later after the disaster of Pearl Harbor.
+This was a decisive battle where the Americans weakened the Japanese army by sinking four aircraft carriers.
 A perfect event for a movie full of special effects that aim to show spectacular air battles.
-That is what Midway, directed by Roland Emmerich does.
+That is what Midway, directed by Roland Emmerich, does.

 This film may fail to deliver solid storytelling but excels at showing scenes of air and naval battles.